From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

 AIRLINE INDUSTRY

-Major U.S. airlines sought a government bailout of more than $50 billion in the wake of the steep falloff in U.S. travel demand sparked by the coronavirus outbreak.
+Major U.S. airlines sought a government bailout of more than $50 billion in the wake of the steep falloff in travel demand sparked by the outbreak.

 Airlines for America, the trade group representing American Airlines, United Airlines Inc, Delta Air Lines Inc, Southwest Airlines Co and others, said the industry needs $25 billion in grants, $25 billion in loans and significant tax relief to survive.
 They seek tax relief that could be worth tens of billions of dollars through the end of at least 2021.